 - Use vegetables for a topping.
 Vegetables are a healthier alternative to the fatty cuts of meat such as pepperoni and sausage usually found as toppings on crusty pizzas.
-Veggies are also an excellent source of vitamins and disease-fighting antioxidants.
-After adding your favorite low-sugar spaghetti sauce, try topping your pizza with some sliced zucchini, red bell peppers, mushrooms, and/or chopped spinach or arugula, then sprinkle with some reduced-fat cheese (try feta instead of the traditional mozzarella).
+Veggies are also an excellent source of disease-fighting antioxidants, vitamins, minerals, and fibers.
+After spreading your favorite low-sugar pasta sauce onto the crust, top your pizza with some sliced zucchini, red bell peppers, mushrooms, and/or chopped spinach or arugula, then sprinkle with some reduced-fat cheese (try feta or ricotta salata instead of the traditional mozzarella).
 Bake, following the directions for your crust if you've purchased a South Beach Diet-friendly one rather than made your own, being careful not to burn the veggies (cover the pizza with foil if the veggies are done before the crust).

 - Make a mini pizza.
-For a quick pizza on a rushed night, use a 100% whole-wheat pita, whole-wheat tortilla, or whole-wheat or whole-grain English muffin as the crust.
+For a quick pizza on a rushed night, use a 100% whole-wheat pita, whole-wheat tortilla, or halves of a whole-wheat or whole-grain English muffin as the crust.
 Toast or warm the crust first, then top with tomato sauce and precooked diced Canadian bacon, crumbled turkey sausage, or grilled chicken or shrimp.
-Tofu is also good.
-Return to the oven to heat through (and to melt any cheese you might also want to add).
+Diced tofu is also good.
+Return to the oven to heat through (and to melt any reduced-fat cheese you might also want to add).
 You can also drizzle some extra-virgin olive oil over the pizza.

 - Make a dessert pizza by spreading a toasted whole-wheat tortilla with a layer of part-skim ricotta mixed with a little sugar-free jam and some lemon zest.
-Scatter some fresh berries of your choice over the ricotta and sprinkle with a little cinnamon.
+Scatter some fresh berries of your choice over the ricotta mixture and sprinkle with a little cinnamon.

 Phase 3 Pizza Ideas